dmo9000/qr2ansi/README.md

-### Inspired by and adapted from:
+#### QR2ANSI:

     https://gist.github.com/michaelschrijver/8566294

-   That version is great, but I needed a version that used CP437 half blocks blocks in order to make the code fit more easily on an 80x24 terminal
+   That version is great, but I needed a version that used CP437 half blocks in order to make the code fit more easily on an 80x24 terminal

    Compile with: